Russia central bank prepares for $35 oil as economic recovery stays elusive

 Nabiullina reiterated on Friday that she saw restrictions on certain Turkish food imports - introduced by President Vladimir Putin in retaliation for the downing of a Russian warplane near the Turkish-Syrian border - as having a limited impact on inflation in the coming months.

-The ruble's reaction to both the central bank rate decision and the comments by Nabiullina was muted.
-It was 0.8 percent weaker against the dollar by 8.22 a.m.
-ET RUBUTSTN=MCX, though its weakening was linked mainly to Brent crude prices hitting new multi-year lows below $39 a barrel.
+The rouble's reaction to both the central bank rate decision and the comments by Nabiullina was muted.
+It was 0.8 percent weaker against the dollar by 1322 GMT, though its weakening was linked mainly to Brent crude prices hitting new multi-year lows below $39 a barrel.

 (Additional reporting by Maria Kiselyova, Elena Fabrichnaya and Oksana Kobzeva; Editing by Christian Lowe)